j262byuu/Process_NHANES_2003-2006_7164_semi-raw_accelerometer_data/README.md

   includedaycrit           = 10, # NCI consider >=10 hr per day is valid
   includenightcrit         = 10)
 ```
 I compared MVPA (total duration, no need to consider bouts at the 60-second epoch level, as the 60s resolution already smooths out random acceleration) and sedentary behavior time against the NCI SAS algorithm.
-The correlations were 97% and 90%, respectively.
-I would consider it safe to use.
+Among participants aged ≥18, the correlations were 97.12% for MVPA and 85.43% for sedentary time (raw correlation without survey weights).
+I would consider this safe to use.

 # If you have any questions or would like access to the processed data (it’s way too large to upload to GitHub), feel free to contact me on LinkedIn!